psidex/ipmon/README.md

 ## Server

-A web server that replies with the value of (in order of enumeration):
+A web server that replies with the value of one of (in order of enumeration):
 - X-Real-Ip
 - X-Forwarded-For
 - Connection IP